sophya-22/aeriscoin/doc/README.md

 - [Benchmarking](benchmarking.md)

 ### Resources
-* Discuss on the [AerisTalk](https://aeriscointalk.io/) forums.
+* Discuss on the [AeriscoinTalk](https://aeriscointalk.io/) forums.
-* Discuss general Aeris development on #aeriscoin-dev on Freenode.
+* Discuss general Aeriscoin development on #aeriscoin-dev on Freenode.
 If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=aeriscoin-dev).

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)